In Him Ministries:

 “When Jesus ceases to plead for man, the cases of all are forever decided.
 This is the time of reckoning with His servants.” — Testimonies for the Church, Vol. 2, page 191.

-(Because they will have to stand before God without a mediator, most Seventh-day Adventists fear for their salvation because they believe they must be perfect and sinless before Jesus returns).
+(Because Seventh-day Adventists believe they will have to stand before God without Christ as their mediator, most of them fear for their salvation because they believe they have to be perfect and sinless before Christ returns).

 6).
 Christians must be sinless before Christ comes: